naoyasakurai0705/chat-space/README.md

 |image|string|

 ### Association
-- has_many :users
+- belongs_to :user
-- has_many :members
+- belongs_to :group